 Stops are not allowed along the route of one-way or alternating one-way routes; in all other rooms partially covered and not forbidden to visit, the maximum allowed stop is 10 minutes.

 With the reopening to the public, the Ostiense Museum remains closed.
 The closure is only partially related to the COVID emergency: the Museum in fact has small rooms and does not have windows that can allow air exchange; but the real reason is that the renovation of the building will begin very soon with the consequent rearrangement of the works in its rooms.

 Visits to the Decorated Houses are suspended until the COVID emergency persists as they are places that, due to the way they are visited and the cramped spaces, present a high risk of gathering formation.

 Group visitors, as well as individual visitors, must absolutely comply with the assembly ban.

 Organized groups accompanied by tour guides are allowed on the condition that they ensure social distancing and an orderly visit method, right from the entrance to the park, avoiding any form of assembly.
 During the visit of the archaeological area of ancient Ostia, all the above rules must be respected.

 One person may access the toilet at a time.
 We recommend each person to pay attention to the rules for proper hand cleaning in the interest of safeguarding everyone's health.

 And the other sites?

-Information on the opening of the Archaeological area of the Ports of Claudius and Trajan, of Julius II Castle and the Necropolis of Porto are displaied on this web page.
+Information on the opening of the Archaeological area of the Ports of Claudius and Trajan, Julius II Castle, Museum of Roman ships and the Necropolis of Porto are displaied on this web page.